Best Reclaimed-Wood Standing Desks

 There are many other factors that go into the hardness, stability and surface durability of a desktop, including the species of wood and how the planks are bonded together to make a slab, plus the numerous finishing steps required before it can be sold to a desk manufacturer.
 For these reasons we wouldn’t dream of buying a reclaimed wood top without warranty coverage.
 A savvy shopper will consider the hassle and expense of replacing their desktop after it fails—that is, if they’re able to talk the seller out of their default position that “we don’t cover normal wear and tear.”

 Besides a solid warranty backing, be sure to look for products that are 100% FSC Certified Recycled (Forest Stewardship Council) and, if it’s important to your organization, eligible for LEED Credits.
+For more information on warranties, be sure to read our primer on How to Compare Warranties on Standing Desks.

 New: Stable 3D-Laminated Desktops That are Virtually Indistinguishable From Real, Antique Reclaimed Wood